bobrossrtx/virtcomp/docs/codebase/modules/device_manager.md

 cpu.run(program);
 ```

-The device management system provides a clean, extensible foundation for all I/O operations in VirtComp, supporting both current console output needs and future expansion to complex peripheral devices.
+The device management system provides a clean, extensible foundation for all I/O operations in DemiEngine, supporting both current console output needs and future expansion to complex peripheral devices.